zzzprojects/docs/entityframework-classic.net/pages/features/audit.md

 ## Real Life Scenarios

 ### Saving audit trail in a database
-Your application need to keep an audit trail of all changes in a database.
+Your application needs to keep an audit trail of all changes in a database.
 You can automatically save the audit trail by specifying an `AutoSaveSet`.

 ```csharp
 public class EntityContext : DbContext